jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 `0.000811` seconds, or `0.811` milliseconds.

-We're **10x worse** now :c - but we're neglecting the fact that there's going to be some more start-up and tear-down costs with an executable vs the shell.
+We’re **10x worse** now :c - but we’re neglecting the fact that there’s going to be some more start-up and tear-down costs with an executable vs the shell.

-We can adjust our C program here to have the loop internally - that way, we're only timing the `stat()` and `fputs()` calls.
+We can adjust our C program here to have the loop internally - that way, we’re only timing the `stat()` and `fputs()` calls.

 ```c
 #include <stdio.h>